leomarseo/quarantine-landing-page/README.md

 ![](quarantine-preview.gif)

-The page is reactive to screen size.
+The page is responsive to screen size.